expo/expo/docs/guides/font-awesome.rst

    import { Font } from 'exponent';

-The ``'exponent'`` library provides an API to access native functionality of the device from your JavaScript code. ``Font`` is the module that deals with font-related tasks.
+The ``exponent`` library provides an API to access native functionality of the device from your JavaScript code. ``Font`` is the module that deals with font-related tasks.
 First, we must load the font from the web using :func:`Exponent.Font.loadAsync`.
 We can do this in the `componentDidMount()